xinyuecheung/xinyuecheung.github.io/_pages/research.md

 ## What's Next

 I am currently developing two extensions of this agenda: (1) a **RAG-based, context-aware annotation pipeline** for cross-cultural moral language in misinformation, and (2) a comparative study of how **prompt-level governance choices propagate** through downstream LLM moderation systems.
-Both are part of a longer-term research program on **AI as a communicative institution** — one that does not merely transmit information but increasingly governs it.
+Both are part of a longer-term research program on **AI as a communicative institution**, one that does not merely transmit information but increasingly governs it.

-I am applying to PhD programs for Fall 2026 and am actively looking for **research assistant opportunities** that align with these themes.
-Please feel free to reach out at [xinyuez2@usc.edu](mailto:xinyuez2@usc.edu).